 If the child entered the U.S. without inspection.
 If the child entered without inspection, perhaps by crossing the border with the help of a coyote or smuggler, then at the end of the two years of legal custody and having the child live with you, you can file a visa petition with U.S. Citizenship and Immigration Services.
 Once that is approved, the case will be transferred to a U.S. consulate abroad.
 You will have to take the child to the U.S. consulate for the visa interview (which completes the green card application process).

 If the child entered the U.S. legally but has overstayed.
-If the child originally came to the U.S. on a visa, but stayed past the expiration date on his or her Form I-94 Arrival/Departure Record, you can file a visa petition and an adjustment of status application (both at the same time) with USCIS.
+If the child originally came to the U.S. on a visa, but stayed past the expiration date on his or her Form I-94 Arrival/Departure Record, you can file an I-130 petition and an adjustment of status application (both at the same time) with USCIS.

-The adopted child - assuming the green card petition is successful - will be able to eventually become a U.S. citizen.
+The adopted child, assuming the green card petition is successful, will be eligible for U.S. citizenship.
 See How Foreign-Born Adopted Children Get U.S. Citizenship.